-- One machine for the Web server, Router server, Task server, Al server and repository database - One machine for the Runtime server
+- One machine for the Web server, Router server, Task server and repository database - One machine for the Runtime server

+For a batch oriented solution swap the task and runtime engines.
 The data stack, to be analyzed, should be separate, including the In-memory database.